james-d-mitchell/mt3501-lnotes-generator/content/02-vector-spaces.md

         ------------------------------------------------------------------------
         :::

-    3. We verify that $V$ is non-empty and the "Subspace criteria" given in
+    3. We verify that $V$ is non-empty and the Subspace Criteria given in
         [Theorem 2.2.3]({{< ref "02-vector-spaces#thm-subspace-criteria" >}}).

         1. By definition of matrix multiplication,